Copyright © 2012 VBAC Facts - All Rights Reserved. Do not repost or use without permission.

 Because serious maternal morbidity increases progressively with increasing number of cesarean deliveries, the number of intended pregnancies should be considered during counseling regarding elective repeat cesarean operation versus a trial of labor and when debating the merits of elective primary cesarean delivery.

-Alternatives to a cesarean hysterectomy were discussed in a February 2006 Healthline article by Alison Stuebe, Department of Maternal-Fetal Medicine, Brigham and Women’s Hospital, Boston, MA:
+Non-hysterectomy options were discussed in a February 2006 Healthline article by Alison Stuebe, Department of Maternal-Fetal Medicine, Brigham and Women’s Hospital, Boston, MA:

 In the majority of cases, hysterectomy is the most effective way to manage the potentially fatal consequences of placenta accreta.
 Unfortunately, however, most cases of placenta accreta are not discovered until the last minute.
 And, because a hysterectomy results in infertility, some women may want to consider more conservative options.